 “I appreciate the offer, but my tour leaves in the morning.”
 Jay sloshed his lantern of oil.
 “Could you help me light this?”

 “Of course, of course.”
 Jango pulled brown thread from his cane.
-He lit the thread on a candle, then dipped the flame in Jay’s lantern to light the oily wick.
-“Please, open this door.
+He lit the thread on a candle and dipped the flame in Jay’s lantern to light the oily wick.
+“Please open this door.
 It’s heavy for me.”

 Jay opened the door.
 He and Jango stepped onto flagstones flanked by fireflies.
 “I can’t thank you enough, Virgil Skyy.
 You have a beautiful monastery.
 Everyone will love the photos you’ve let me take.”

-“Take one more for the road.”
-Jango posed and smiled.
-Jay crouched to capture the open door in the photo’s frame.
+“One more for the road.”
+Jango posed with his cane and smiled.
+Jay crouched to capture the best views through the open doors.
 Virgil Blue had not moved from the courtyard.